skit-ai/emotion-tts-dataset/README.md

-# emotion-tts-dataset
-Dataset release for an Emotional TTS in Indian English Accent

 ## About

+This is a dataset for emotional TTS in an Indian English Accent.
+As per our knowledge it is the first public dataset for emotions in an Indian English Accent and one of the few Emotional TTS datasets out there.
+The dataset contains 30 mins of audio recordings in various emotions and can be primarily used for a low-resource emotional TTS.

-This release contains data for the following 9 emotions by the same speaker in an Indian English Accent :
+This release contains data for the following 9 emotions by the same female speaker in an Indian English Accent :
 - base (neutral emotion)
 - angry
 - apologetic